jackyzha0/jackyzha0.github.io/content/thoughts/Descartes' Meditations.md

 - seed
 ---

+Cartesian doubt refers to the opposite of [trust](thoughts/trust.md) in Nguyen's sense

 ## First Meditation → skeptical doubts
 -   descartes wants to find a foundation of knowledge that will still stand strong even after doubting the most basic facts about the world